Jalalidin/practical-ai-presentation/README.md

-# Practical AI - Beyond ChatGPT
+# Practical AI — Beyond ChatGPT
-### Interactive Presentation on AI Tools and Concepts
+### An open-source, interactive slide deck that explains AI basics for everyone

-A modern, interactive presentation application built with React and TypeScript that explores AI concepts, tools, and practical applications.
-This presentation covers everything from generative AI fundamentals to advanced techniques like RAG (Retrieval-Augmented Generation) and provides comprehensive tool recommendations for different professions.
+This project is a friendly, interactive presentation for non‑technical audiences.
+It explains what AI is, how modern tools like ChatGPT work, and where AI can help in day‑to‑day life and work.
+It’s built to be shared in meetups, classrooms, community groups, and team sessions.
+Fully open‑source—feel free to fork, remix, and present.

 ## 🚀 Live Demo

-The presentation is an interactive slide deck that can be navigated using:
+The presentation works like a website.
+Use these controls to navigate:
 - **Arrow Keys** (← → ↑ ↓) for slide navigation
 - **Space Bar** to advance to next slide
 - **Mouse/Touch** for interactive elements and external tool links

-## 📋 Presentation Overview
+## 📋 What’s inside

 ### 14 Comprehensive Slides Covering: